February 22, 2019

 Most likely, the first meeting with a potential growth agency will include the big guns – VPs, C-suites, and maybe even a founder or two.
 There’s nothing wrong with that, you always want to make a good, strong impression in a new relationship, but it’s highly unlikely any of those people will touch your account on a regular basis, so be sure to get time with the team who will actually be pushing the needle.

 You’ll want to ask about past experience and how it might apply to your account, but personality fit is a big one, too.
 If you’re not meshing with someone, don’t be shy about asking to meet other teammates as well.
 This question also gives you insight into how the agency would create a team to meet your needs.
 Depending on what you want to accomplish, in addition to your account manager, you’ll likely have people from search, social, and creative working together to meet your business goals.
+Meeting and achieving your business objectives is no easy feat and something that can’t be completed solely by yourself.
+You may need all the help you can get and you may even receive this assistance through a program similar to an OKR tracking software that can keep you on track of how far away you are from reaching your objectives.
+This could help you in the long run and when it comes to growing your business, this could especially be important.
 Because growth agencies are built on the foundation of everyone in-house working together, you should ask for examples of when the team really came together to use each department’s expertise to solve a problem.

 3. What does a successful client/agency relationship look like to you?